mubioinformatics/nf-qimme2/README.md

 ## Use

 #### Requirements
-- Nextflow. *version 21.0+*
+- Nextflow - tested with version 21.0+
+- QIIME2 - tested with version (2021.8.0)
-- QIIME2 formatted classifiers.
-We built one ours using the naive-bayes model, the 16S classifier is based on the Silva (v.138) 99% reference database, targeted for PE250 reads.
+- QIIME2 formatted classifiers - We built one ours using the naive-bayes model, the 16S classifier is based on the Silva (v.138) 99% reference database, targeted for PE250 reads.
 The ITS classifier is based on the Unite (v.10.05.2021) 99% reference database.

 You will need to create a **Manifest File**, which is just a simple csv file, with your data using the format below: